BERNIE SANDERS ON CHILDREN

 How essential is nutrition for child development?

 Very.
 Nutritious food is essential for all people but particularly growing children.
 Access to healthy, balanced food (or the lack thereof) can define a person’s life.
-In fact, undernourished kids are likelier to face health issues, have trouble with cognition and academics, and develop behavioral and emotional problems.
+In fact, undernourished kids more likely to face health issues, have trouble with cognition and academics, and develop behavioral and emotional problems.

 How many kids live in food-insecure households in America?

-At least 16.2 million kids don’t get enough nutrient-rich foods on a daily basis in our land of plenty, according to the U.S. Department of Agriculture.
+At least 16.2 million kids don’t have access to nutrient-rich foods on a daily basis, according to the U.S. Department of Agriculture.

 So who is receiving food stamps?

-About 45 percent of all recipients are children.
-You care about kids, right?
-Well, the SNAP for Women, Infants, and Children (WIC) is an essential program leads to healthier infants, more nutritious diets, and better health care for children.
-Additionally, disabled individuals make up 19.8 percent, senior citizens count for 8 percentwhile adults without children who are not disabled make up for 23.6 percent.
+About 45 percent of all SNAP recipients are children.
+Additionally, disabled individuals make up 19.8 percent, senior citizens count for 8 percent while adults without children who are not disabled make up for 23.6 percent.

 In other words, these are your neighbors.

-SNAP beneficiaries are only allowed to buy household foods and seeds for gardening.
-Meaning, they cannot buy: alcohol, cigarettes, tobacco, non-food items, supplements, medicines, hot foods, and restaurant or fast-food meals.
-In many cases, for those who live in a poverty-stricken area, access to fresh produce is limited.
+SNAP beneficiaries can only be used to buy household foods and seeds for gardening.
+Meaning, food stamps cannot be used to buy: alcohol, cigarettes, tobacco, non-food items, supplements, medicines, hot foods, and restaurant or fast-food meals.

 What does Bernie have to say about it?

-Bernie has spoken out against the reduction of food stamps: “At a time when the richest people in this country are becoming richer and the middle class is disappearing, it is beyond shameful to cut food programs and nutrition programs.”
+Bernie has spoken out against the reducing the availability of food stamps: “At a time when the richest people in this country are becoming richer and the middle class is disappearing, it is beyond shameful to cut food programs and nutrition programs.”